Job satisfaction: Measuring

 The majority of job satisfaction measures are self-reports and based on multi-item scales.
 Several measures have been developed over the years, although they vary in terms of how carefully and distinctively they are conceptualized with respect to affective or cognitive job satisfaction.
 They also vary in terms of the extent and rigour of their psychometric validation.

 The Brief Index of Affective Job Satisfaction (BIAJS) is a four-item, overtly affective as opposed to cognitive, measure of overall affective job satisfaction.
 The BIAJS differs from other job satisfaction measures in being comprehensively validated not just for internal consistency reliability, temporal stability, convergent and criterion-related validities, but also for cross-population invariance by nationality, job level, and job type.
 Reported internal consistency reliabilities range between 0.81 and 0.87.

 The Job Descriptive Index (JDI) is a specifically cognitive job satisfaction measure.
 It measures one's satisfaction in five facets: pay, promotions and promotion opportunities, coworkers, supervision, and the work itself.
 The scale is simple, participants answer either yes, no, or can't decide (indicated by '?') in response to whether given statements accurately describe one's job.

-Other job satisfaction questionnaires include: the Minnesota Satisfaction Questionnaire (MSQ), the Job Satisfaction Survey (JSS), and the Faces Scale.
-The MSQ measures job satisfaction in 20 facets and has a long form with 100 questions (five items from each facet) and a short form with 20 questions (one item from each facet).
-The JSS is a 36 item questionnaire that measures nine facets of job satisfaction.
-Finally, the Faces Scale of job satisfaction, one of the first scales used widely, measured overall job satisfaction with just one item which participants respond to by choosing a face.
+The Job Satisfaction Survey (JSS) measures satisfaction with nine facets: Pay, Promotion, Supervision, Fringe Benefits, Contingent Rewards, Operating Procedures, Coworkers, Nature of Work, and Communication.

+The Michigan Organizational Assessment Questionnaire job satisfaction subscale is a 3-item measure of general job satisfaction.
+It has been very popular with researchers.

+The Minnesota Satisfaction Questionnaire (MSQ) has 20 facets plus intrinsic and extrinsic satisfaction scores.
+There are long and short forms.